 Am I the only one to push the envelope when my car is running low on fuel?
 Ignoring the innocuous red light or notification on the dashboard.
 Knowing that I really should stop to fill up, but on a mission to do x, y and z first.
 My anxiety levels creeping up as I continually check the fuel gauge.

 Wouldn’t it be easier to just to pull into a petrol station?
 Taking a few minutes to refuel would avoid my anxiety sky rocketing.
 Instead, I drive on, increasingly fretful of making it to my destination on the last teaspoon of fuel!

 According to a quick Google search, in 2018, it was estimated that 70,000 motorists per month run out of fuel.
 That is a lot of people who don’t have the time to stop to put petrol in the car.
 People who have no choice but to stop when they run out of fuel.

 What on earth does this has to do with yoga?

 I attended my first yoga class almost twenty years ago.
 I didn’t know it at the time, but I was heading towards burnout.
 It didn’t matter how many hours I spent at the office my workload never got any smaller.
 My inbox was always full.
 There was always something that needed doing.
 Tired much of the time & prone to bouts of depression.

 “When the well’s dry, we know the worth of water.” – Benjamin Franklin –

 I liked yoga immediately.
 The movement.
 The quiet.
-I felt calm during & after the class.
-Practising tree pose, standing on one leg, my gaze steady & my mind focused.
+I felt calm during & after class.
+Practicing tree pose, standing on one leg, my gaze steady & my mind focused.
 It was a stark contrast to the busyness of life in London.
 Yoga encouraged me to take a much-needed pause in my day.
 Yoga taught me that it was okay to stop.
 Yoga helped me to relax & to top up my depleted energy levels.

 Life continues to be hectic but……